One Ayala

 One Ayala, also known as One Ayala Avenue (OAA), is a mixed-use development developed by Ayala Land located at Ayala Center via Ayala Avenue and EDSA (C-4) in Makati, Metro Manila, Philippines.
-It is located across Glorietta mall and occupies the former InterContinental Manila and EDSA Carpark sites.
-It aims to combine retail, hotel, and office facilities in a single contiguous space.
-Construction began in 2016 with the demolition of InterContinental Manila and EDSA Carpark and parts of the development opened in 2022.
+It is located across Glorietta and SM Makati malls.
+It combines retail (an Ayala Mall), transportation hub, an exhibition center (SPACE at One Ayala), a hotel (Canopy by Hilton Makati), and three office buildings (West, East, and South Towers) in a single contiguous space.
+Construction began in 2016 with the demolition of InterContinental Manila and EDSA Carpark on its site, and parts of the development opened in 2022.